 Eligibility and Program Duration

 Recipients of the Billy Frank Jr. Endowed Chair position must have a strong background as a tribal governance practitioner or a background in working with indigenous people.
-They must have a scholarly focus on tribal administration, activism or natural resources.
+They must have a scholarly focus (Doreen here—my concern is the “scholarly focus”; it leaves out top-notch practitioners.
+How about “they must have a scholarly or professional focus”) on tribal administration, activism or natural resources.
 Unlike other institutions, this chair position will not be held by one faculty for many years but by a series of visiting faculty members who can bring their expertise to the college.

 Recipients of the Billy Frank Jr. Endowed Chair funds can participate in a 1, 2 or 3 quarter, full academic year appointment.
-The recipients will be selected by a committee of tribal leaders and representatives from The Evergreen State College.
+The recipients will be selected by The Evergreen State College from a pool of candidates screened by a committee of tribal leaders and representatives from the College.

 Funding

-The Evergreen State College is requesting dedicated base funding in the 2017-2019 Operating Budget that would fund the Billy Frank Jr. Endowed Chair as a permanent faculty line.
+The Evergreen State College is requesting additional, dedicated base funding in the 2017-2019 Operating Budget that would fund the Billy Frank Jr. Endowed Chair as a permanent faculty line.
 The funding can be scaled ranging from a one-quarter appointment to a three-quarter, full academic year appointment.
 The total costs include salary, benefits, and travel and living expenses.

 Total cost: $120,000 for the entire academic year